sagemath/trac_to_gh/Issue 3161.md

 # Issue 3161: sdist: #3046 seems to have broken sage-banner

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3161

 Original creator: mabshoff